bingomanatee/wonderland-labs2020/site/doc/faq.md

 user's `pageview` even if they leave the page before it has been fully loaded.

 Here's a handy quote from [Mathias Bynens](https://mathiasbynens.be/notes/async-analytics-snippet#comment-50) about our placement choice.
->I should point out that it’s Google — not me — recommending to place this script before all other scripts in the document.
+>I should vertex out that it’s Google — not me — recommending to place this script before all other scripts in the document.
 The only real advantage is to catch a pageView call if your page fails to load completely (for example, if the user aborts loading, or quickly closes the page, etc.).
 Personally, I